Paradrake2/computer-science-final-project/README.md

-This was a final project I did in my freshman year Basically it just called to an API to check stock prices.
+This was a final project I did in my freshman year Basically it just called to an API to check stock prices and related information.